• Home

 Steps to Make Pressed Flower Clay Plaques

 The inspiration for this project came from something I saw in the Magnolia Spring line.
 It’s no secret that I love the look and style of everything Joanna Gaines!!
-You don’t believe me…well take a look through my Visiting Magnolia posts when I stayed at one of their rental homes!!
+If you don’t believe me…well take a look through my Visiting Magnolia posts from when I stayed at one of their rental homes!!

 The Magnolia pressed flower plaques are $48 each!!
 They are lovely but pricey…so I did what I love to do…take an expensive idea and make it budget-friendly!!